Anna Prior – Beat Palace

 Prior again, ’I threw all my eggs into one basket quite young, so I’ve had to make it work really.
 When I first had drum lessons, it came quite naturally to me.
 It’s probably the only thing in my life that I’ve been naturally good at.’

 But when Prior’s not showing off her natural talent, she can be found behind the mixer at Soho Radio.
-Anna’s passion for rhythm and style shows in the way she navigates the decks to create a fun and charismatic live DJ performance, both on and off air.
+Her passion for rhythm and style shows in the way she navigates the decks to create a fun and charismatic live DJ performance, both on and off-air.

 Priors says you can expect ‘lots of looping, and I kinda make interesting beats out of the music that I’m playing’ giving her audience space to zone out and get into their own world, just like Prior does behind the desk.